This is the multi-page printable view of this section. Click here to print.

 Tenant Provisioning

-Tenant provisioning begins when a consumer subaccount subscribes to the application, either via the SAP BTP cockpit or using the SaaS provisioning service APIs.
-This triggers an asynchronous callback from the SaaS provisioning service into the cluster, which is handled by the subscription server.
+Tenant provisioning begins when a consumer subaccount subscribes to the application, either via the SAP BTP cockpit or using the SaaS Provisioning service APIs.
+This triggers an asynchronous callback from the SaaS Provisioning service into the cluster, which is handled by the subscription server.
 The subscription server validates the request and creates a CAPTenant instance for the identified CAPApplication.

 CAPTenant instances must not be created or deleted manually.
-They are managed exclusively by the subscription server in response to provisioning calls from the SaaS provisioning service.
+They are managed exclusively by the subscription server in response to provisioning calls from the SaaS Provisioning service.

 The controller, observing the new CAPTenant, initiates the provisioning process by creating a CAPTenantOperation resource representing the provisioning operation.